slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"My first thought, is never my best thought.
 My first thought is always someone else’s; it’s always what I’ve already heard about the subject, always the conventional wisdom."
 -- William Deresiewicz [1964]*

+> *"Prediction: Most of the participants in the worst woke excesses of the 2010s will forget they were participants.
+Not because they’re deliberately lying, but because when people join mobs they’re not themselves, and such things are easy to forget."
+-- Paul Graham [1964]*

 > *"Individuals rarely admit mistakes.
 Groups never do." (...)
 "Groups search for consensus.
 Individuals search for truth." (...)
 "«Consensus» is just another way of saying «average»." (...)
 "A group operates through consensus.
 The consensus will be set by the most intolerable minority.
 The intolerable minority will control the group." (...)
 "If your opinions line up neatly with those of your friends and colleagues, they’re not your opinions." (...)
 "Think for yourself, not of yourself.
-Think of others, not for others."
+Think of others, not for others." (...)
+"Crowds aren’t wise - markets are wise, and mobs are dumb."
 -- Naval Ravikant [1974]*

-> *"Prediction: Most of the participants in the worst woke excesses of the 2010s will forget they were participants.
-Not because they’re deliberately lying, but because when people join mobs they’re not themselves, and such things are easy to forget."
--- x@paulg*

 > *"Many people don’t have original thoughts of their own, not because they lack mental creativity, but because they lack the courage to take real risks with the unknown, to walk alone, to challenge the consensus: they are afraid to live a life that no one has lived before."
 -- x@orangebook_*